 Later I used Philips CR-101 RX and American RCA AR-88F which I still keep until today.
 I later used the AR-88's local oscillator signal and built a transceive adaptor to it (see Equipment).

 In Czechoslovakia a number of the German WW2 receivers were more or less spread among hams.
 The aircraft "cube" receivers EK10 (E10aK), EZ6, with home made convertors, but especially the long wave RX E10L (EL10) that were widely modified for 160m and used by many OL and OK hams.
-These receivers were made in the shape of a cube approx. 24x24x24cm.
+These receivers were made in the shape of a 10 inch cube (approx. 24x24x24cm).
 Mechanically they were made of several blocks with connectors so the maintenance was easy, also they all used one single type of miracle valve RV12P2000.
-Although not using any crystal filters they had very good selectivity, achieved by simple IF LC filters on 130kHz.
+Although not using any crystal filters their selectivity was very good, thanks to the high-Q IF LC filters on 130kHz.

 I used the modified E10L for many years and I regret that I got rid of it in the 90s.

 The luckier hams in the west could buy commercial equipment like the British KW-2000, (which could be easily recognized on the band due to its slightly chirpy note), the Japanese Yaesu Musen FT101B or FR101/FL101 twins, (Sommerkamp FT277B in the German speaking countries), Kenwood R599/T599 (Trio in the UK), or some great RIGs from the USA as the Drake line, Collins twins or KWM2 transceivers etc.

 I remember when in those years my father got a Collins catalog with photos on a glossy paper of KMW2 transceiver and the top class 75S3B receiver.
 These RIGs were just a dream to me.